 What forms of payment do you accept?

 We accept major credit cards, checks, and Zelle transfers.
-Payment is collected at the time of service.
+Payment is due the day of service.

 Can I still receive coverage for my therapy sessions with MCCC?

 Yes.
 If your insurance plan includes out of network benefits, you may be able to receive partial reimbursement for therapy services.
-As part of our process, we provide current clients with a monthly superbill that can be used to submit claims to insurance.
-Coverage and reimbursement amounts vary by plan.
+MCCC provides current clients with a monthly superbill that can be used to submit claims to insurance.
+Coverage, reimbursement amounts, and the process by which to submit varies by plan.

 This sounds complicated.
 Is there support available to help with insurance reimbursement?

 Yes!
-If you would prefer not to manage insurance submissions on your own, we often recommend Thrizer, a third-party service that submits out of network claims on your behalf.
-For a small fee, they handle the paperwork and pay you upfront, then wait to receive reimbursement from your insurance company directly.
+If you would prefer not to manage insurance submissions on your own, we recommend Thrizer (for clients), a third-party service that submits out of network claims on your behalf.
+For a small fee, they handle the paperwork to reduce your workload.
+And for an additional fee, they can even pay you upfront rather than you having to wait to receive reimbursement from your insurance, which is a big help for if cashflow is a bigger obstacle than overall budget.

 Note: We do not use Thrizer ourselves and have no financial relationship with them.
 We recommend them based on positive client experiences and their ability to simplify a process that can otherwise feel overwhelming.